Positives for Sibanye Stillwater Limited (SBSW) as stock gains in recent trading

-Sibanye Stillwater Limited (NYSE: SBSW) is -28.23% lower on its value in year-to-date trading and has touched a low of $8.53 and a high of $20.64 in the current 52-week trading range.
+Sibanye Stillwater Limited (NYSE: SBSW) is -34.77% lower on its value in year-to-date trading and has touched a low of $8.53 and a high of $20.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SBSW stock was last observed hovering at around $8.77 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $12.97 for the next 12 months.
-It is also 49.69% off the consensus price target high of $17.89 offered by 13 analysts, but current levels are 7.79% higher than the price target low of $9.76 for the same period.
+The SBSW stock was last observed hovering at around $8.86 in the last trading session, with the day’s loss setting it -0.68% off its average median price target of $12.97 for the next 12 months.
+It is also 54.28% off the consensus price target high of $17.89 offered by 13 analysts, but current levels are 16.19% higher than the price target low of $9.76 for the same period.

 Top 5 Cheap Stocks to Own Right Now